lemonchu/eai2025/install.md

 It produces `so100_pickcube_demo.mp4`.
 Inspect the clip to ensure the SO-100 pick-and-place scene matches expectations.

-## 8. Next Steps
+## 7. Next Steps

-- Plug in your datasets under `dataset/eai/*` using LeRobot processors.
+- Plug in your datasets under `dataset/eai/*` using your preferred processors.
-- Adapt ManiSkill’s SO-100 task description to SO-101 by swapping URDF/SRDF files in `announce/assets/SO101/`.
+- Extend ManiSkill’s SO-100 task description to SO-101 by swapping URDF/SRDF files inside `scene/assets/SO101/`.
-- Version-control any new scripts (env wrappers, training configs) under `lerobot/examples/` or a dedicated experiments folder.
+- Version-control any new scripts (env wrappers, training configs) under `policies/` or another folder in this repository so everything stays self-contained.

-## 9. Laptop (With Display) Tips
+## 8. Laptop (With Display) Tips

 If you want to run the same stack on a personal laptop for debugging or visualization: